microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/project.md

 ### ~hint

-For an MVP game, you might want to avoid spending too much time getting bogged down making the perfect sprite; instead, you can always just use some of the pre made sprites in the Gallery - that way you can focus on getting the concept for your game in a function state!
+For an MVP game, you might want to avoid spending too much time getting bogged down making the perfect image for your sprite; instead, you can always just use some of the premade sprites in the Gallery - that way you can focus on getting the concept for your game into a functional state, and personalize it later on!

 ![Using Gallery](/static/courses/csintro1/motion-and-events/image-gallery.gif)